Frequently Asked Questions

 7. CAN I BUY VEHICLE DAMAGE INSURANCE?

 Most guests do not want to be held responsible for replacing large portions or an entire vehicle in the event of a catastrophic incident.
-With this in mind, Wide Open offers each guest the option to purchase an insurance policy that covers the cost of damage incurred from such an event.
-Insurance costs $295 to $475 per person based on your trip length.
-Insurance deductible is $3000.00 applicable per incident.
-If you have not already purchased this insurance through your sales person but would like to, please talk to your guide to make arrangements prior to the beginning of your driving experience.
+With this in mind Wide Open offers each guest “vehicle damage insurance” included in the price of the tour.
+The insurance deductible is $3000.00 applicable per incident.

 Wide Open provides a complimentary drink at the end of each day of your tour.
 Clients are responsible for any additional alcohol charges.
 It is recommended each group elect a member to be the group “banker” in charge of managing bar tabs for the group and collecting money from the group members to pay the bill.